Latest News

 Obviously, higher gas prices will make internal combustion vehicles less competitive with battery-powered cars.
 CPS is based on the assumption that the barriers to the adoption and development of low-carbon technologies are only going to increase.
 These assumptions are somewhat baffling, given the huge investments that are expected to be made in this field globally.
 Investments in clean energy technologies are projected to reach $2.2 trillion by 2025.

-The IEA has a right to acknowledge the political and economic realities which have prevented the world from meeting various climate commitments.
+NET 'ZERO HOUR'?
+The IEA has a right to acknowledge the political and economical realities that have prevented the world from meeting various climate commitments.
 The IEA is correct to note that climate change has slowed down in recent years due to the shock of energy prices that came after Russia's invasion in Ukraine in 2022.
 Energy security has become the focus of attention, as opposed to energy transition.
 After President Trump withdrew the United States from the 2015 Paris Climate Accord on the first day his second term, the United States dealt a severe blow to energy transition efforts.
-Since then, he has rescinded many of the green policies and regulations that were prominent under his predecessor.
+Since then, he has rescinded many of the green policies and regulations that were the hallmarks of his predecessor.

 The energy transition remains an economic necessity.
 This is because the scientific consensus shows that the rising costs to prevent climate change are far greater than the costs associated with deploying cleaner technologies.
 The IEA's forecast will be a sobering read as world leaders and scientists gather at the COP30 Climate Summit in Belem Brazil.